 He received the FrankResearch Prize in 2017 (named after social change pioneer Frank Karel) for outstanding social research in the public interest and the growing importance of public interest communications.

 Sander is dedicated to conducting psychological science in the public interest and frequently writes for and .
 He also has a media partnership with to gather “big data” on social-psychological topics.

-Prior to Cambridge, Dr. van der Linden directed the Social and Environmental Decision-Making (SED) Lab in the Department of Psychology and the Woodrow Wilson School of Public Affairs at Princeton University and was a visiting scholar (2012-2014) at Yale University.
+Prior to Cambridge, Dr. van der Linden directed the Social and Environmental Decision-Making (SED) Lab in the Department of Psychology and the Woodrow Wilson School of Public Affairs at Princeton University and was a visiting scholar (2012-2014) at Yale University, with which he remains affiliated as a researcher at the Yale Center for Environmental Communication.
 He received his Ph.D. from the London School of Economics and Political Science (LSE).

 Subject groups/Research projects

 van der Linden, S. (2017).
 The nature of viral altruism and how to make it stick.
 Nature Human Behaviour 1, 0041.

 van der Linden, S., Leiserowitz, A., Rosenthal, S., & Maibach, E. (2017).
 Inoculating the Public Against Misinformation about Climate Change.
 Global Challenges. doi:

 Pearson, A., & van der Linden, S. (2017).
 When does deprivation motivate future-oriented thinking?
 The case of climate change.
 Behavioral and Brain Sciences.